kgisl/pythonFDP/docs/ThinkPython.md

 # Case study: interface design

-Code examples from this chapter are available fromhttp://thinkpython.com/code/ polygon.py.
+Code examples from this chapter are available from http://thinkpython.com/code/polygon.py.

 ### 4.1 TurtleWorld